 \section{Real data application}

 In this section, we apply the proposed methodology to the Stop and Search data, described in Section \ref{data} in London to enhance our understanding of the impact of the racial disproportionality, particularly on expressive crimes.
 To conduct an informative analysis, we assign an informative prior to the model, specifically $\mathcal{N}(0,2)$, which reflects our initial assumption that there is no effect of disproportionality in stop and search practices.
 In terms of confounders, we include variables such as percentage of males (gender), unemployment number and migrant rate, with a total of 31 variables.
 A summary of all variables, including their descriptive statistics aggregated in the borough level in the analysis, is given in Table \ref{tab:Descriptive statistics of variables}.
 We estimate the both $\pi(\cdot)$ and $\mu(\cdot)$ using all the confounders listed in Table \ref{tab:Descriptive statistics of variables}, and then apply these estimates in the Neyman-orthogonal equation via the Bayesian generalized empirical likelihood.
 We implement the Bayesian generalized empirical likelihood with $\lambda=0,-1, -1/2$ coupled with Lasso, random forest and neural network methods, and generate in total 10,000 posterior samples in each case with 1,000 burn-in iterations.
-Table \ref{res} shows the results from applying the proposed method.
-Across all cases, the posterior mean estimates are consistently negative, ranging from -0.55 to -0.31.
-In addition, while it shows negligible differences across ETEL, EL and HD, the results for different ML methods vary, especially the width of the credible intervals.
+For comparison, we also include DML, BDR-HD and BDML methods used in the simulation study.
+Table \ref{res} reports the estimation results across different methods.
+Across all cases, the posterior mean and the point estimates are consistently negative.
+For the proposed method, while there is little variation across the ETEL, EL, and HD metrics, the choice of ML method has a more noticeable impact on the width of the confidence intervals.